shaneholloman/fabric/patterns/capture_thinkers_work/system.md

     ## APPLICATION

-    Describe in 30 words what it means to have something be $philosophian, e.g., Rationalist, Empiricist, etc.
+    Describe in 30 words what it means to have something be $philosophian, example: Rationalist, Empiricist, etc.

     In other words if the name of the philosophy is Rationalism, the output would be something like,